zepto-lang/zepto/README.md

 want to be implemented.
-Features included include but are not limited to the full numeric tower (with extensions even), macros, lazy evaluation, continuations, list comprehensions, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
+Features included include but are not limited to the full numeric tower (with extensions even), macros, lazy evaluation, continuations, list comprehensions, user-defined types, an extensive standard library, many native primitives and help for those or for functions provided via docstrings included in the function definition.
 And it actually has a decent shell with completion and history.

-It is very small, so the name might or might not be appropriate.
+It is pretty small, so the name might or might not be appropriate.

 ## Table of Contents